Courses | |

 N/A

-Our Beginner Part-Time Coding Bootcamp prepares you to be a full-stack software engineer in 38 weeks.
+In just 38 weeks, you’ll go from a total beginner to a job-ready full-stack software engineer writing your own applications and using AI-powered productivity tools.
 No experience needed, and a flexible schedule so you don’t have to quit your job.
 Learn JavaScript, TypeScript, & Build Your Project Portfolio - Gain the skills you need to be job-ready by graduation - Access cutting-edge curriculum so you have the latest skills - Learn from experienced Instructors and Career Advisors - Build a portfolio of projects to showcase your new skills and knowledge Learn more - https://www.galvanize.com/hack-reactor/beginner/part-time-coding-bootcamp/

 Duration: